jrb-s2c-github/atomika/README.md

 The first step is to read this [Dzone.com](https://dzone.com/articles/ansible-boots-kubernetes) article very carefully to gain background knowledge and to get Ansible up and running.

-The next step is to clone the project.
+The next step is to clone the project, followed by amending template files and feeding them to the relevant Ansible plays as outlined lower down.

 ### Bootstrapping
 Bootstrapping adds the same user account to all nodes.
 The Ansible control node uses this account to connect to the target nodes over SSH.
 It assigns sudo rights and associates a private\public key pair for authentication.

-Bootstrapping comprises the following steps:
+Bootstrapping consists of the following steps:
 1) Configure the node(*s*) in the relevant inventory file under the atomika/inventory/ folder that matches the topology of your choice.
 Also, change the ansible_user field to that of root or a sudo account on the target machine. *This should be changed back to ansible once bootstrapping has been concluded.*